 If you still have access to ASAP, consider trying to get as much of your funding as possible drawn down properly and legally.
 Make sure you are clear on your award obligations and 100% in compliance.
 For most grants, you have to spend these funds within 5 days (payroll, purchases, etc.).
 Take screenshots and document any changes in your ASAP to preserve the record.
 Do not draw down funds improperly; if you have questions, reach out to EPN’s contractors at epa-support@trccompanies.com, who can provide pro bono assistance.

 If you are being denied a drawdown, document all your efforts to legally draw down funding from your ASAP account.
-Email your Program Officer.
-You can use this email template, adding details relevant to your grant, including actual harm being done.
+Email your Program Officer, including details relevant to your grant, including actual harm being done.
 Consult with your legal counsel, if any, for help with the email.

 If your ASAP account says that your funds are in “warehousing” and the effective date on your award is in the future, email Michelle Roos at EPN with the subject line “warehousing.”
 This may not be a concern but she will let you know if it is.